Hot & Wet: Critical reception

 AllMusic editor Andy Kellman found that Hot & Wet offered "the same mixed bag of strong singles and inconsistent album cuts that fans have grown accustomed to since the 1996 debut [...]
 The overabundance of slow-tempo material weighs down the listen, which is especially problematic since the album is nearly 70 minutes in duration."
 Jon Caramanica from Rolling Stone wrote that most of the "album moves at a snail's pace, though – an undifferentiated set of slooowww jams that suggest 112 are asleep at the wheel."
+Laura Checkoway from Vibe found that "though Hot sizzles at times, lukewarm and robotically simple cuts dampen the party spirit [...]
+This crew’s at its best when it focuses on the bedrooms and dance floors.
+Yes, life has its blues, but with 112, we’ve come to expect nothing short of peaches and cream."

 Commercial performance

-Hot & Wet peaked at number 22 on the US Billboard 200, while also reaching number four on the Top R&B/Hip-Hop Albums chart.
+Hot & Wet debuted and peaked at number 22 on the US Billboard 200 in the week of December 6, 2003, with first week sales of 92,000 units.
+It also opened and peaked at number four on the US Top R&B/Hip-Hop Albums chart.
+By March 2005, the album had sold 380,000 units in the United States, according to Nielsen SoundScan, which was seen as a considerable decline compared to the 1.9-million selling release Part III (2001).
+In 2005, Daron Jones commented on the album's commercial performance: "Hot & Wet wasn't a bad album.
+But the choice of singles helped make the album not as successful as it should have been, and some of the imaging was off."